Yu-amd/aim-engine/docs/RECIPE_GUIDE.md

 2. **Batch Sizes**: Optimize batch sizes for your use case
 3. **Sequence Lengths**: Choose appropriate sequence lengths
 4. **Precision**: Use the highest precision that fits in memory

-This guide provides comprehensive information for developing and maintaining AIM recipes.
-Follow these guidelines to create robust, performant, and maintainable recipes for your AI models.